cowbox13/spot/api-keys-edits.md

     <li>It is recommended to rotate your API keys frequently to increase security.</li>
     </ul>

 Result: You have now created your API key.
-To access Data Science API, set the Y-Api-Key request header value to your API key.
+To access the Data Science API, set the Y-Api-Key request header value to your API key.

 ## Managing your API keys